 Few professions have felt the brunt of identity theft like the tax and accounting profession.
 This profession is in the crosshairs; clients may have their identities stolen and have to deal with fraudulent tax returns, and financial professionals may get hit with spoofing emails.
 It is important to understand that many of these issues are not truly hacks but rather careless uses of passwords and/or poor office policies.

 This overview is meant to provide some insight and best practices to help protect your practice and your clients from bad actors.
-Know that CPAs, enrolled agents and other tax professionals are attractive targets to hackers.
-Never say, “It won’t happen to my practice.”
+Know that CPAs, enrolled agents, and other tax professionals are attractive targets to hackers.
+Never let your guard down and say “It won’t happen to my practice.”

 When it comes to securing your digital office, you can take a number of steps: